 I have been sporting the most ridiculous tan line all summer thanks to forgetting to put sunscreen on my lower legs.
 I also hadn’t packed aloe vera for this trip.
 That is a pale-skin fail if there ever was one.
 If you find yourself in a similar situation, the Piggly Wiggly in Sister Bay is where I tracked down this much-needed aloe.

 You know what?
 I sport my lower-leg tan like a badge of honor.
 Every time I catch a glimpse of it, I remember the fun I had on my kayak tour.
 It was definitely worth my goofy reverse sock-line tan!

-Save this guide to kayaking in Door County to Pinterest for future reference!
+Save this guide to kayaking in Door County to your Wisconsin, kayaking, or travel boards on Pinterest for future reference!

 What’s the most unique kayaking trip you’ve taken?

 Tell me about it in a comment below!